Extremophile-ai/TalentQl-Rest-API/README.md

 - POST Creates a new resource.
 - GET Gets a resource or list of resources.
 - PATCH updates a resource.
-- DELETE deletes a resource.
+- DELETE deletes a resource. x
 > For POST, the body of your request must be a JSON payload.

 ## HTTP Response Codes